Types of Data Synchronization

 Historical load is the one-time initial load of data that the Source already had before the creation of the Pipeline.

 All Sources in Hevo, except for the ones purely dependent on webhooks, support loading of historical data.
 How far back in time Hevo can replicate data from may depend upon the constraints put by the Source.
 Read Sources for more information.

 Enabling historical load for a Pipeline

 Historical data is ingested the first time you run the Pipeline.
-Some Sources provide you the option to select and deselect the Load Historical Data Advanced Setting during Source configuration to specify whether historical data must be ingested or not.
+Some Sources provide you the option to select or deselect the Load Historical Data Advanced setting during Source configuration.
 If this option is deselected, Events older than the Pipeline creation date are not loaded.

 Note: Hevo does not allow you to choose the tables or collections for which historical load is to be performed.
 To disable historical load for certain tables or collections, you can skip the individual objects in the Pipeline Overview page.

 Hevo uses two methods for ingesting historical data, depending on the Source:

 Recent Data First: For many Sources, Hevo uses the Recent Data First method to ingest historical data starting from the most recent data to the earliest data.
 This method provides you quicker access to your most recent historical data.